ShayJordan/discovermaths.github.io/_pages/cryptography.md

 | **Mod 26**           | 23  | 14  | 9   | 9   | 18  |
 | **Ciphertext**       | X   | O   | J   | J   | S   |

-So "hello" is encrypted to the ciphertext "xojjs".
+So the plaintext "hello" is encrypted to the ciphertext "xojjs".
 {: .notice}

 Decrypting affine ciphers is more complex.
 We're used to being able to find inverses of functions quite easily by working backwards and applying the inverses of each individual operation in the function in reverse BIDMAS order.
 Using our prior knowledge of functions, we could find the inverse of the function $3x+2$ to be $\frac{1}{3}(x-2)$.